getartistry/artistry/wp-content/plugins/mycryptocheckout/readme.txt

 6. Local settings tab for network installs
 8. WooCommerce gateway settings
 9. EasyDigitalDownloads gateway settings
+10. Donations generator form
+11. Donations widget

 == Changelog ==

+= 2.14 20180813 =

+* New currency: Tron TRX

+= 2.13 20180810 =

+* New currency: Loom
+* New currency: Monaco MCO
+* New currency: NEM XEM
+* New currency: TenXPay PAY
+* New currency: Pundi X Token PNXS
+* Default payment timer for new installs is now 2 hours instead of 6.

+= 2.12 20180713 =

+* New currency: onG.social ONG

+= 2.11 20180706 =

+* New currency: Elite 1337
+* New currency: Binance Coin BNB
+* New currency: intimate ITM
+* New currency: MarsCoin MARS
+* New currency: Straks STAK
+* New currency: TokenPay TPAY
+* New: Allow alignment selection for donations widget.
+* Fix: Conflict between CSS classes that prevented the "payment complete" tick from appearing.
+CSS class "hidden" renamed to "mcc_hidden".
+* Fix: Be more insistent sending unsent payments to the API server.
+* Fix: Normalize currency amounts using commas before converting them to crypto amounts.
+* Fix: Only override payment URL if using MCC.
+Fixes conflict with some other payment methods.

+= 2.10 20180614 =

+* New: Some currency QR codes will also include the amount to pay.
+Bitcoin Cash, Bitcoin, Ethereum, LiteCoin.
+* New: WooCommerce; option for sending invoice to customer upon purchase, in addition to after payment.
+* Fix: Ensure that small amounts of virtual currency (0.00000001 BTC) are displayed as small amounts, and not in scientific notation.
+* Fix: WooCommerce; when using a virtual currency as the native currency, ensure that the order amount is the same as the amount MCC is expecting to receive.
+* Fix: WooCommerce; when using a virtual currency as the native currency, show a warning if the WooCommerce currency decimals don't match the capabilities of the virtual currency in MCC.
+* Fix: WooCommerce; during checkout, also include shipping in the virtual currency preview amount.

+= 2.09 20180524 =

+* New currency: Raiden (RDN)
+* New currency: New York Coin (NYC)
+* New currency: Verge (XVG)
+* New currency: Worldcoin1 (WRD1)

+= 2.08 20180518 =

+* New: Donations shortcode to allow your users to send you donations via cryptocurrency.
+* Fix: Allow MCC to ignore currencies that have been disabled / removed.

+= 2.07 20180511 =

+* New currency: Flix (FLIX)
+* New currency: Digibyte (DGB)
+* New currency: Solaris (XLR)

 = 2.06 20180509 =